pellcorp/creality-wiki/docs/beacon.md

 ~/pellcorp/k1/installer.sh --fix-serial
 ```

+!!! note

+    If you run the above and receive an error like:

+        ```
+        root@K1Max-AF34 /root [#] ~/pellcorp/installer.sh --fix-serial
+        -sh: /root/pellcorp/installer.sh: not found
+        ```

+    It means you are on an older version of Simple AF and you should instead use the old style commands:

+        ```
+        /usr/data/pellcorp/k1/installer.sh --fix-serial
+        ```

 #### 'BeaconProbe' object has no attribute '_mcu_freq'

 This **often** indicates the beacon was disconnected during homing or some other operation, you need to reboot